Daniel-Ebert/piCheckTemperature/README.md

 # piCheckTemperature
 Simple bash script to check the core cpu temperature on your raspberryPi.
 Especially useful when running tinyCore Linux respectiveley piCorePlayer.

-The temperature output is degree celsius
+The temperature output is degree celsius.

 Just get the script downloaded.
 If you have wget do a :
 ```bash